NinjaBunny9000/crypto-resources/Guides & Tutorials/mining-neoscrypt-pt1.md

 **hsrminer** - https://bitcointalk.org/index.php?topic=2565979.0

-**Download hsrminer** (or similar) and **extract the .exe** to a folder somewhere.
+**Download** hsrminer (or similar) and **extract the .exe** to a folder somewhere.
 Many put miners in a mining folder on their Desktop.

-## Launching & Running the Miner

-> _Skip this next bit if it ain't yer first rodeo..._
+### Creating the BAT file

 You’ll be running the miner through a terminal (command-line), but don’t let that intimidate you!
 There’s an easy way to send command-line information & arguments with just a few simple keystrokes.
 Once you have it setup, it'll be really easy to use.

-### Creating the BAT file

 First, **open a plain-text editor** like Notepad or Notepad++ and **create a blank file**.
 Save that file as <some-file-name>.bat in the same folder you put the miner.